Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 `https://my.ecwid.com/cp/#app:name=my-cool-app&parent-menu=sales&app_state=orderId%3A%2012`

 Where the `my-cool-app` is your **app_id** which you will need to use in this code template to initiale the application on the page.
 The `sales` part is the Ecwid Control Panel section where the app is embedded into.

+#### Q: Do I need to use Ecwid styles for my app?

+Native apps become a part of an Ecwid Control Panel, hence they need to look like a part of it.
+You can use Ecwid CSS Framework to achieve it in your app.

+Ecwid CSS Framework allows you to create interface faster and easier.
+If your application is a custom solution for your own store, we still recommend using the Ecwid styles, but it's not mandatory.

 ## Deep linking